What is an early career researcher, or ‘ECR’?

 - Provide and facilitate peer-to-peer support amongst ECRs

-If you have ideas regarding ECR activities, how to involve ECRs within SSM, content of the ECR web page or anything else, we would love to hear from you.
+If you have ideas regarding ECR activities, how to involve ECRs within SSM, the content of the ECR web page or anything else, we would love to hear from you.
 Email us to make a suggestion or join our e-list.
-You can also join our Facebook group, like our Facebook page or follow us on Twitter @ECR_SSM.
+You can also follow us on Twitter @ECR_SSM.

-Last year, we conducted our first SSM ECRs survey during February and March 2015 in order to find out members’ views on a range of ECR issues, as well as to find out more about the members themselves.
+We conducted our first SSM ECRs survey during February and March 2015 in order to find out members’ views on a range of ECR issues, as well as to find out more about the members themselves.
 The survey was 32 questions long; it was anonymous and there were no incentives for taking part.
 It was open for responses for one month and was advertised by the ECR Subcommittee in our newsletter and on social media.
 The results are summarised here.
 As you can see, there are some interesting findings: many of you feel that you face instability are over-worked and not adequately supported.
 SSM and ECR Subcommittee will continue to take an interest in your views and we are planning to improve what we offer our ECR members to try to tackle some of the challenges faced.
 Thank you for all your input and participation.
-For more information regarding our survey results, please contact our ECR Survey Officer Sadie Boniface at firstname.lastname@example.org.

 ECR materials and links